EconomyLens.com

 Several manufacturers have issued recalls of infant formula that could be contaminated with cereulide. ©AFP

-Paris (France) (AFP) – Two infant formula manufacturers withdrew batches from the market on Monday after France imposed stricter limits on acceptable levels of a toxin that can cause nausea, vomiting, and diarrhoea.
+Paris (France) (AFP) – Two infant formula manufacturers withdrew batches from the market on Monday after France imposed stricter limits on acceptable levels of a toxin that can cause nausea, vomiting, and diarrhea.
 French maker Popote said it was recalling two lots, while Vitagermine removed three different batches of Babybio formula from the shelves in the latest such recalls to rock the infant formula industry in recent weeks.

 Related